Communicating with Media, Funders,

 Regular price tickets – $45 (after Nov.
 15)

-No. This event is tailored specifically for graduate/professional students, post-docs and faculty members from the University of Minnesota and our special guests from the media.
+No. This event is tailored specifically for graduate/professional students, staff researchers, post-docs and faculty members from the University of Minnesota and our special guests from the media.

 Graduate and professional student participants do not receive academic credit for Boreas short courses or workshops.
 You can earn a Boreas certificate, though, and include your participation and skills development as part of your resumes, CV or portfolio.